system76/docs/content/windows.md

 - Privacy settings
 - Cortana settings

 After completing the wizard, Windows will display a slideshow while it finishes setting up.
-Eventually, you will see the Windows desktop:
+Once the set up is completed, you will see the Windows desktop:

 ![Windows 10 desktop](/images/dual-booting/windows-10-desktop.jpg)

-See [additional setup](#additional-setup-for-windows-not-in-vm) for next steps.
+Now that Windows is installed, proceed to [additional setup](#additional-setup-for-windows) to make sure you have the best experience possible with Windows on your System76 computer.

 ---

-## Additional Setup for Windows (not in VM)
+## Additional Setup for Windows

 ### Installing Drivers